Bytenote/bun-css-loader/README.md

 <div align="center">
 <p align="center"><i>Bun plugin for loading style files</i></p>

-	bun i bun-css-loader
+	bun i -D bun-css-loader
 </div>
 </p>

 # About

-This plugin integrates all CSS and SCSS files imported into JS source files directly into the DOM's `<head>` element within `<style>` stags.
-Additionally, it processes and resolves `@import`statements within the CSS files themselves.
+This plugin loads the contents of all CSS and SCSS files that are imported in JS files and appends them as `<style>` tags to the DOM's `<head>` element.
+It processes and resolves `@import` statements within the CSS files themselves.

+Now supports PostCSS, adding _TailwindCSS_ support!

 # How-To

+Basic setup:

 ```js
 import cssLoader from 'bun-css-loader';